“Photographs are memories we didn’t know we were making.”

 And I also help entrepreneurs build a visual presence that feels unmistakable and comforting, like the laugh of that one friend who feels like home.

-If any of this resonates with you, and you feel we could be a good fit for your next project, I’d love to hear from you.
-You can find me under the contact tab.
+If something here resonates with you, if you value the quiet, the honest, the in-between moments and you feel we could be a good fit for your next project, I’d love to hear from you.

 Thank you for being here.